The Construction Challenge and the Active Building Centre

 We shouldn’t be making the problem worse.
 We’ve got a chance to not only transform construction but transform energy.

 Buildings that support the energy network.
-Buildings that intelligently integrate renewable technologies into buildings for the benefit of heat, power and transport.
+Buildings that intelligently integrate renewable technologies for the benefit of heat, power and transport.

 That’s really what we’re aiming for.

 We’re hoping to pull more organisations in to support our mission for collaboration.
 We currently have support from industry dotted across the UK.

 We are working with companies from technology backgrounds, small and large companies, construction companies, energy companies,.
 Critically we need everyone to come together to solve this problem.

 We have ten funded university partners contributing world class expertise in this area.
 This ranges from everything from technology development, energy modelling, demand reduction, social science, city scale mapping – everything is in the mix.

 Working together, what are we going to deliver?
 What are our objectives?